 Because occupations involving physical labor dominate the local economy, De Pue is generally considered to be a blue-collar town.
 50.06% of the De Pue workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, De Pue is a village of service providers, sales and office workers and transportation and shipping workers.
 There are especially a lot of people living in De Pue who work in office and administrative support (14.97%), farm management occupations (14.19%) and maintenance occupations (6.58%).

 You will also find that a lot of people in De Pue work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

 Setting & Lifestyle

-Overall, De Pue’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+De Pue’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.